julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 ## Frequently Asked Questions: Spring Equinox in Folklore

-### Was the Spring Equinox a happy festival historically?
+**Was the Spring Equinox a joyful festival historically?**
-Often, no. Many cultures treated it cautiously.
-Celebration was delayed until crops emerged, animals survived birth season, or weather stabilized.
+Often no. Many cultures approached it cautiously, delaying celebration until crops, animals, and weather proved stable.

-### Why does folklore treat balance as dangerous?
+**Why does folklore treat balance as risky rather than positive?**
 Because balance is temporary.
-Folk belief understood that moments of equilibrium often precede disruption, making vigilance more important than joy.
+Folk belief understood it as a moment when disruption was more likely, not less.

-### Did people perform magic on the equinox?
+**Did people perform magic during the equinox?**
-They performed corrective and protective actions — cleansing, offerings, food restrictions, silence, or ancestor feeding — rather than overt spellwork.
+Yes, but mostly corrective or protective actions — cleansing, offerings, silence, or restraint — rather than wish-making or spellwork.

-### Is the Spring Equinox connected to spirits or ancestors?
+**Is the Spring Equinox linked to ancestors or spirits?**
 Yes.
-Transitional times were believed to thin boundaries between worlds, increasing ancestor presence and spiritual movement.
+Transitional seasons were believed to thin boundaries between worlds, increasing ancestral presence and spiritual movement.

-### Why do modern equinox rituals feel so different?
+**Why do modern equinox rituals feel so different from traditional ones?**
-Modern practices often emphasize personal intention and abundance.
-Traditional practices prioritized land safety, communal survival, and restraint.
+Modern practices focus on personal growth and manifestation, while traditional customs prioritized land safety, survival, and balance.

-### Do I need to follow a specific tradition to honor the equinox?
+**Do I need to follow a specific tradition to honor the equinox today?**
-No. Historically, people worked with their local land and seasonal realities.
-Quiet acknowledgment, cleaning, and respect are closer to tradition than elaborate ritual.
+No. Historically, people responded to local land and climate.
+Quiet acknowledgment, cleaning, and restraint are closer to tradition than elaborate ritual.

-### What is the most traditional way to observe the equinox today?
-Do less, not more.
-Clean your space, avoid excess, acknowledge the season’s uncertainty, and allow growth to prove itself.